Awhitter/spanish1/README.md

 If you encounter any issues:
 1. Make sure all dependencies are installed (`npm install`)
+2. Verify that your `.env` file is set up correctly with the Neon database connection string
+3. Ensure both the backend server and frontend development server are running
-2. Clear your browser's local storage and refresh the page
+4. Clear your browser's cache and refresh the page
-3. Restart the development server
+5. Restart both the backend and frontend servers

 If problems persist, please report an issue on the project's GitHub page.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License.